cex-io-exchange/cexio-exchange-plus/README.md

 const authenticatedClient = new RestClient(apiKey, apiSecret, options)
 ```

 Arguments for RestClient are optional.
-For private actions you need to obtain apiKey + apiSecret pair from your manager.
+For private actions you need to generate apiKey and apiSecret pair from UI terminal.

 - `apiKey` _string_ - Api key for specific account.
 - `apiSecret` _string_ - Api secret for specific account.